 This look screams business casual.
 It's ideal for a lunch meeting with a client — that kind of thing.

-Like the gray look, you want a contrast with your blues, but the cool thing about the blue variation is that you don’t need nearly as strong of a contrast between your colors.
-The blues should be distinct enough that they don’t clash, but the idea is to switch the focus from the blazer and pants to your shirt.
-It’s going to provide the stark contrast.
-While it should still be in the blue family, you want it to clearly stand out from the rest of the ensemble.
-If you wear a tie (and know how a tie should look), it needs to match the blazer.
+Like the gray look, you want a contrast with your blues, but the cool thing about the blue variation is that you don't need nearly as strong a contrast between your colors.
+The blues should be distinct enough that they don't clash, but the idea is to switch the focus from the blazer and pants to your shirt.
+It's going to provide a stark contrast.
+While it should still be in the blue family, you want it to stand out from the rest of the ensemble.
+If you wear a tie (and know-how a tie should look), it needs to match the blazer.